 - Hard disk drives (HDD)

 - Solid-state drives (SSD)

-- Networked storage devices
+- Networked storage devices (except WD My Cloud Home and WD My Cloud Home Duo)

 - FTP servers

 The FTP server must allow passive mode file transfers.
-Acronis True Image OEM splits a backup into files with a size of 2GB when backing up directly to an FTP server.
+Acronis True Image for Kingston splits a backup into files with a size of 2GB when backing up directly to an FTP server.